JasrajSuri/cvmill-templates/README.md

-# CVMill &mdash; Well Crafted Resumes
+# CVmill &mdash; Well Crafted Resumes

 CVmill Templates are a set of resume designs.
 They were originally used as templates by CVmill.com - a startup out of India that was founded in 2015, and shut down in 2018.